dotdoppler/Blog/README.md

 -----

-Blog is a very simple blog system that developed by java ,I have put it on my [website](#)。
+Blog is a very simple blog system that developed by java ,I have put it on my [website](http://120.25.77.189/).

 Blog is powered by following frameworks: